-What is fly tipping?
+What is fly-tipping?

-Fly tipping is illegal.
+Fly-tipping is illegal.
 UK waste comes under controls that impose a duty to ensure that all waste is disposed of correctly.
 Only holders of Waste Management Licences can recover, transport, deposit or dispose of waste.
 Waste can only be disposed of at officially authorised sites.
 Anyone fly tipping waste is committing a serious offence.

-Why is fly tipping illegal?
+Why is fly-tipping illegal?

 • Uncontrolled waste disposal can be hazardous to the public and wildlife, especially when the waste consists of toxic material, asbestos or medical waste.

-• There can be environmental damage to land and/or water courses.
+• Environmental damage to land and/or watercourses.

-• Cleaning up fly tipping costs tax payers money.
+• Cleaning up fly-tipping costs taxpayers money.

-Why do people fly tip?
+Why do people fly-tip?

-Most people fly tip to avoid paying a disposal fee.
+Most people fly-tip to avoid paying a disposal fee.

 It is free to take household waste to Warwickshire County Council's Household Waste Recycling Centres, but there is a charge for commercial waste to be disposed of.

-Householder Duty of Care
+Household Waste Duty of Care

 • ensure that the person who takes control of your waste is licensed to do so